zhenjiao/openlocTest/loc/zh-CN/articles/api-management/api-management-howto-add-products.md

 ## <a name="add-description"> </a>Add descriptive information to a product

-的 **设置** tab allows you to provide detailed information about the product such as its purpose, the APIs it provides access to, and other useful information.
+The **Settings** tab allows you to provide detailed information about the product such as its purpose, the APIs it provides access to, and other useful information.
 The content is targeted at the developers that will be calling the API and can be written in plain text or HTML markup.

 ![Product settings][api-management-product-settings]